CLOUDWERX-DEV/DiffuGen/README.md

 - Set up a Python virtual environment
 - Download selected models
 - Configure file paths for your system

+#### Setup Script Features

+Our enhanced setup script includes:

+- **Smart Interrupt Handling**: Safely cancel operations with Ctrl+C at any point without corrupting your system:
+  - Clean exit from menus with a simple "Operation cancelled by user" message
+  - Smart detection of partial downloads if interrupting model downloads
+  - Contextual recovery based on which operation was interrupted

+- **Session-Aware Resource Tracking**:
+  - Tracks resources created only during the current session
+  - Only offers to clean up files created in the current run
+  - Protects valuable models and configurations from previous sessions
+  - Variables like `TEMP_FILES_CREATED_THIS_SESSION` and `VENV_CREATED_THIS_SESSION` ensure safety

+- **Enhanced Error Recovery**:
+  - Operation-specific error handling using operation typing
+  - Clear, context-aware error messages that explain what went wrong
+  - Graceful recovery from dependency installation failures
+  - Intelligent handling of build errors with detailed diagnostics

+- **Improved Model Management**:
+  - Comprehensive model selection menu with details about each model
+  - Displays model size, type, and download status in a well-formatted table
+  - Tracks current download progress with `current_model_name` and `current_download_file`
+  - Proper cleanup of partial downloads if interrupted

+- **Visual Enhancements**:
+  - Color-coded status messages for better readability
+  - Support for custom ANSI art logos using a heredoc approach
+  - Animated progress indicators during lengthy operations
+  - Clear formatting of menus and options

 ### Manual Installation